Originally published: January 8, 2017

 Issues with modern clear glass choices

-The one thing to also be wary of in modern clear glass is any painted exterior markings.
-Those markings often test very high positive for lead (usually in the 20,000 to 40,000 ppm range and sometimes higher.)
-The manufacturers claim that the Lead is added because it helps the markings stick to the glass at the time of manufacture HOWEVER these markings also tend to wear off with repeated use and washings.
-Epecially given the nature of a stove-top tea kettle that is going from hot to cold to hot to cold… the mere (imperceptable) expansion and contraction due to temperature will usually cause this paint to chip and wear into your kitchen environment.
+The one thing to also be wary of in modern clear glass is any painted exterior markings (usually in white paint, but sometimes found in black or other colors).
+Those markings often test very highly positive for Lead (usually in the 20,000 to 40,000 ppm range and sometimes higher, when [for context] anything over 90 ppm Lead is unsafe for children).
+Many manufacturers claim that Lead is added to the painted measurement markings because it helps the markings stick to the glass, HOWEVER, these markings tend to wear off with repeated use and washings.
+Especially given the nature of a stove-top tea kettle that is going from hot to cold to hot to cold, the mere (imperceptible) expansion and contraction due to temperature will usually cause this paint to chip and wear into your kitchen environment.

 Some specific recommendations that may fit my guidelines for choosing a kettle:

-Here are a few specific recommendations, based on what I have in my kitchen and my personal experience in testing for toxicity in consumer goods using an XRF instrument:
+Below are a few specific recommendations, based on what I have in my kitchen and my personal experience in testing for toxicity in consumer goods using an XRF instrument.

-Click through on each of these images to read more about these choices ( personally like the first glass one and the last stainless one the best!)
-I have chosen these particular kettles as they appear to have NO painted markings (based on my experience and based on the product listing photos for the item.)
-IF when you purchase one of these it does have painted markings, please let me know and I will remove the choice from the selection below.
-Some of the glass ones may have a painted logo on the BOTTOM (heated surface) of the kettle, in which case I would no longer recommend that product:
+Click through each of these images to read more about these choices.
+I have chosen these particular kettles as they appear to have NO painted markings (based on my experience and based on the product listing photos for the item).
+If when you purchase one of these kettles and it does have painted markings, please let me know and I will remove the choice from the selection below.
+Some of the glass options may have a painted logo on the BOTTOM (heated surface) of the kettle, in which case I would no longer recommend that product:

 Examples of clear glass options